YousefAlKafif/ANNmodel/README.md

 # ANNmodel
 This is an Artificial Neural Network Deep-Learning model I created to predict whether a customer will leave the bank using a customers geographical location, credit score, gender, age, tenure, balance, # of products purchased, credit card holder or not, active member or not, and estimated salary.
-I used a dataset that contained information on 10,000 mock customers which also included whether or not the customer had left the bank - which was used for validation.
+This is done to gain insight on the factors that affect a business' custom churn rate.
+I used a dataset that contained information on 10,000 mock customers which also included whether or not the customer had left the bank - which was used for validation in this supervised learning project.

 This was done using Keras' API that ran on TensorFlow.